dbsxodud-11/dbsxodud-11.github.io/_pages/about.md

 I am a PhD student at <a href="http://silab.kaist.ac.kr/" style="color: #7289da; text-decoration: none;">System Intelligence</a> lab in KAIST.
 I am fortunate to be advised by Professor <a href="https://scholar.google.com/citations?user=sH2a0nkAAAAJ&hl=en" style="color: #7289da; text-decoration: none;">Jinkyoo Park</a>.
 Here is my <a href="https://dbsxodud-11.github.io/assets/cv.pdf" class="link-in-list" style="color: #7289da; text-decoration: none;"> cv</a>.

-My research interest lies in solving complex and high-dimensional black-box optimization problems through the lens of conditional generative modeling.
-I'm currently interested in Diffusion Models, Generative Flow Networks (GFlowNets), and their applications to real-world tasks, e.g, biological sequence design, material discovery, and mechanical design.
-I'm also interested in various decision making problems such as bandits, Reinforcement Learning and Multi-Agent RL.
+My research interest lies in controllable generative modeling with large models (e.g., LLMs, Diffusion/Flow-based models) via exploring their latent spaces.
+Especially, I'm interested in building an amortized sampler that can extract crucial latents for generating desired samples.
+To accomplish this, my research focuses on the amortizing inference of generative models with off-policy RL approaches.

-Recently, I found out that many crucial problems in ML can be reduced as a posterior inference problem.
-To this end, I'm currently interested in developing algorithms for amortizing intractable multi-modal posterior inference that can impact real-world applications.
+I'm also interested in various decision making problems such as Multi-turn/Multi-agent RL.
+I've also participated in several transportation-related projects based on high-dimensional black-box optimization methods.

 # 🔥 News